-SFX is a button that tries to bring you to an online full text article, based on the bibliographical information you entered.
-If an online full text is not available, it will offer you different options, for instance where you can find a print version, or how to request it from another library via interlibrary loan.
-Depending on the platform, the SFX button will be an image that says 'SFX@UGent' (e.g. in Scopus), or 'check full text @UGent (e.g. Web of Science).
+SFX is a button that tries to bring you to an online full text article, based on the bibliographical information you've entered.
+If an online full text is not available, it'll offer you different options, for instance where you can find a print version, or how to request it from another library via interlibrary loan.
+Depending on the platform, the SFX button will be an image that says 'SFX@UGent' (e.g. in Scopus), or 'check full text @UGent' (e.g. Web of Science).

 Using the SFX-button